 Open Microsoft Edge.

-Click the main menu (threed-dotted) button in the top-right and select the Extensions option.
+Click the Settings and more (threed-dotted) button in the top-right.

 Turn on the Allow extensions from other stores toggle switch.